-Community Home Trust is a nonprofit organization that seeks to strengthen our community with affordable homeownership opportunities for low and moderate income households.
+Community Home Trust seeks to strengthen our community with permanently affordable housing opportunities.

 Community Home Trust sold its first home in June 2000.
-Today, there are more than 250 permanently affordable homes in Chapel Hill and Carrboro.
+In December 2017, the Home Trust acquired the Landings at Winmore, a 58-unit affordable rental development in Carrboro.
 Our homeowners include nurses, university employees, teachers and others, who serve our community but otherwise could not afford to own a home here.
+Our tenants are of households earning less than 60% of the area median income; section 8 vouchers are accepted.
+Today, there are 318 permanently affordable homes in Chapel Hill and Carrboro.

 Through our homeownership program, homes can accrue limited appreciation each year, preserving affordability for future generations while allowing current homeowners to build equity.
 While the Home Trust retains title to each property, ownership is conveyed using a renewable 99-year ground lease.